-Gemma understands the difficulties and sensitivities of acting as a deputy or an attorney and can assist you in making applications to the Court of Protection for permission to pay gratuitous care, to sell or rent a property and to make large gifts.
+Fully understanding the difficulties and sensitivities of acting as a deputy or an attorney, Gemma can assist in making applications to the Court of Protection for permission to pay gratuitous care, to sell or rent a property and to make large gifts.
 Her experience has given an insight into making best interest decisions for a vulnerable person who has lost capacity to make a specific decision themselves.
-A loss of capacity can be caused by a brain injury resulting from a car accident or medical negligence, to those who may be suffering from Dementia or Alzheimer’s type illnesses.
-Each decision is specific to that person and their personal circumstances and as such, Gemma ensures her approach and advice is personalised and that every decision is made in their best interests.
+A loss of capacity can be caused by a brain injury resulting from a car accident or medical negligence, to those who may be suffering from Alzheimer’s or dementia-type illnesses.
+Each decision is specific to that individual and their personal circumstances and, as such, Gemma ensures her approach and advice is tailored to them and that every decision is made in their best interests.

-Her experience includes regular appearances in the Court of Protection as a litigation lawyer representing the Public Guardian in applications over retrospective capacity disputes, property and affairs and welfare disputes resulting in the removal of deputies and attorneys that have breached their authority or not acted in the vulnerable adults best interests.
+Her experience includes regular appearances in the Court of Protection as a litigation lawyer representing the Public Guardian in applications over retrospective capacity disputes, property affairs and welfare disputes resulting in the removal of deputies and attorneys who have breached their authority or not acted in the vulnerable adult's best interests.

-Gemma is highly experienced in application and will be providing specialist advice and guidance to members of our Private Client team on all Court of Protection matters.
-This will include, but not limited to the following applications:
+Gemma is highly experienced in applications and provides specialist advice and guidance to members of our Private Client team on all Court of Protection matters.
+This includes, but is not limited to the following applications:

-- For the appointment of deputies for property and financial affairs and health and welfare
+- the appointment of deputies for property and financial affairs, and health and welfare;

-- Declarations to the lawfulness of actions to be taken by others
+- declarations as to the lawfulness of actions to be taken by others;